pdp2/hi/README.md

 ## Testing

-To run the tests use this command from the root of the project:
+To run the tests use this command:

 ```
-deno test
+scripts/test
 ```

 ## Deployment